peidevs/Event_Resources/MeetUps.md

 ##### Announcments
 * Early Bird Tickets for [NE PHP](http://2016.northeastphp.org) are available until end of month (conference held on August 4th and 5th in Charlottetown)
-* Early Bird Tickets for [Maritime Dev Con](http://maritimedevcon.ca) are available until end of month (conference held on June 4th in Fredeircton) - they are going fast and may already be gone
+* Early Bird Tickets for [Maritime Dev Con](http://maritimedevcon.ca) are available until end of month (conference held on June 4th in Fredericton) - they are going fast and may already be gone
 * Follow [#CODS16 on Twitter](https://twitter.com/search?q=%23CODS16&src=typd) later this month for Canadian Open Data Summit 2016 news.
 * [ICTC Webinar: Privacy Obligations for Small Businesses](http://www.ictc-ctic.ca/pipedawebinar/) on April 19th, 12 PM to 1 PM - what businesses need to know about their privacy obligations under the Personal Information Protection and Electronic Document Act (PIPEDA)